2022 FIBA U20 Women's European Championship

-The 2022 FIBA U20 Women's European Championship was be the 19th edition of the Women's European basketball championship for national under-20 teams.
+The 2022 FIBA U20 Women's European Championship was the 19th edition of the Women's European basketball championship for national under-20 teams.
 It was played from 8 to 16 July 2022 in Sopron, Hungary.
 Spain women's national under-20 basketball team won the tournament and became the European champions for the ninth time.

 Participating teams

-After the 2022 Russian invasion of Ukraine, Russia was expelled from the competition.
-They were replaced by Portugal, 14th in the 2019 Division A edition.
+After the 2022 Russian invasion of Ukraine, Russia were expelled from the competition.
+They were replaced by Portugal, 14th in the 2019 Division A tournament.